Saimaa ringed seal: Appearance

 An adult Saimaa ringed seal is between 85 and 160 cm in length and weighs between 50 and 90 kg; males usually being larger than females.
-They are coloured dark gray, with a gray-black dorsal with circular white rings.
-The bottom of the seal is light gray.
-The Saimaa ringed seal is darker in color than any other ringed seal.
+They are dark grey, with a grey-black dorsal with circular white rings.
+The bottom of the seal is light grey.
+The Saimaa ringed seal is darker than any other ringed seal.

 Diet

 The Saimaa ringed seal does not have an incredibly varied diet.
-They are generalist feeders and eat exclusively fish.
+They are generalist feeders and exclusively eat fish.
 The fish consumed consist primarily of small schooling fish averaging 8.6 cm in length and up to 21 cm in length, while it has been shown that the pups eat slightly smaller fish than the average.
 The majority of their diet consists of vendace, smelt, perch, and roach.
-The pups’ diet varies markedly from the adults in that their diet consists primarily of perch and roach found in the shallow water where they spend most of their time in their earlier months, while the adults consume more vendace and smelt.
+The pups' diet varies markedly from the adults in that their diet consists primarily of perch and roach found in the shallow water where they spend most of their time in their earlier months, while the adults consume more vendace and smelt.

 It was believed for a long time that the Saimaa ringed seal was competing with the commercial and recreational fishing industries and there were bounties paid on them until the 1940s.
 However it has recently been proven that the Saimaa ringed seal has minimal to no effect on the fishing industry.
-They do not prey on the local endangered salmon species (Salmo salar m.
-Sebago, S. trutta m. lacustris, and Salvelinus alpines).
+They do not prey on the local endangered salmon species (Salmo salar, S. trutta lacustris, and Salvelinus alpinus).
 Although they do prey on the valuable vendace population, the proportion of the vendace population to the amount consumed by the seals indicates that they do not compete with the local fishing industries.

-Behavior
+Behaviour

 Reproduction

-Saimaa ringed seals become mature between the ages of 4 and 6.
+Saimaa ringed seals become mature between the ages of 4 and 6 years.
 Their pregnancy rate is between 80 and 95 percent.
-Ringed seals' gestation lasts 11 months.
+Their gestation lasts 11 months.
 Their pups are between 55 and 65 cm, and 4 to 5 kg at birth.
 The Saimaa ringed seal's longevity is just over 20 years.

-A study conducted from 1980-84 revealed that Saimaa ringed seals make burrowed dens close to the shore and they reproduce once a year due to their longevity.
+A study conducted from 1980–84 revealed that Saimaa ringed seals make burrowed dens close to the shore and they reproduce once a year due to their longevity.

 Saimaa ringed seals have two kinds of lairs or dens; they have a haul out lair where no breeding takes place, and the breeding lair.
 Breeding lairs are located closer to the shore than haul out dens.